Patrick-ring-motive/content/files/en-us/web/javascript/reference/global_objects/arraybuffer/arraybuffer/index.md

 ### String To ArrayBuffer

-Here is a simple way to synchronously convert a String to an ArrayBuffer.
+Here is a simple way to synchronously convert a `String` to an `ArrayBuffer`.

 ```js
 const str = "Hello World!";